 men's and women's golf through next year and to combine the dance and cheer teams and continue them for a year.
-They voted to discontinue the academic bowl board they needed to make a decision before the college gives out scholarships for those programs.
-Athletic Director Ryan Sturdy said if the college was going to discontinue the teams, he would have liked to let the Jayhawk con- er to sell about 16.9 acres of land ference know at its August meethow some sports boost attendance at the college when students come to play here and bring See "SPORTS," Page 2 their friends.
+They voted to discontinue the academic bowl team.

+board they needed to make a decision before the college gives out scholarships for those programs.
+Athletic Director Ryan Sturdy said if the college was going to discontinue the teams, he would have liked to let the Jayhawk con- er to sell about 16.9 acres of land ference know at its August meeting their friends.
 Member Dale Herschberger said he has heard from people with different points of view on the subject, and said he still felt undecided.